The Unbearable Lightness of Being (film): Plot

 Tomas attempts to resume his practice, but a scathing article he wrote before the invasion, criticizing the Soviet-backed Czechoslovak régime, has rendered him a political dissident.
 The régime demands his signature to a letter repudiating the article, claiming that Tomas's article fueled anti-communist sentiment.
 Tomas refuses and is apparently blacklisted from practicing medicine.
 He finds work as a window washer and continues to womanize, being seduced by the daughter of a high-ranking Party official who appears to recognize him.

 As a waitress, Tereza meets an engineer who propositions her.
 Aware of Tomas's infidelities, she engages in a single, passionless sexual liaison with the engineer.
 Remorseful, she fears the engineer might have been an informant for the StB secret police, who might denounce her and Tomas.
 She contemplates suicide at a canal bank; by chance, Tomas passes by Tereza and woos her back.

 Stressed by city life, Tereza urges Tomas to leave Prague.
 He reminds her of his passport being confiscated.
 Tereza has an idea and convinces Tomas to move to the countryside; they go to a village where an old patient of Tomas's welcomes them.
 In the village, they live an idyllic life, far from the political intrigues of Prague.
 In contrast, Sabina has gone to the US, where she continues her debauched bohemian lifestyle.
-Later, Sabina is shocked by a letter that informs her that Tereza and Tomas have been in a fatal automobile accident on a country road.
+Later, Sabina is shocked by a letter that informs her that Tereza and Tomas have been killed in an automobile accident on a country road.

-The movie ends with Tomas and Tereza driving down a country road in the rain in a farm truck just before their accident, as Tomas peacefully expresses to Tereza how happy he now feels.
+The movie ends with Tomas and Tereza seen just before the accident, driving down a country road in the rain in a farm truck as Tomas peacefully expresses to Tereza how happy and relieved he finally feels.

 Production

 The film was an American production with an American director, Philip Kaufman, but it features a largely European cast.
 It was filmed in France; in the scenes depicting the Soviet invasion, archival footage is combined with new material shot in Lyon.
 The scene in which Tomas has sex with a woman while cleaning windows was shot in the then unrestored Hôtel de Beauvais in the 4th arrondissement of Paris (now the Administrative Appeal Court).

+Filming also took place at the thermal baths in Luxeuil-les-Bains, in the Haute-Saône department.
+Interior scenes were shot at Boulogne Studios near Paris.